SoftwareDesignLab/nvip-crawler/productnameextractor/README.md

 ### Installation & Configuration Checklist
 - All parameters are located in **Environment Variables**

-- Required training data and resources are stored under the `src/main/resources` folder (the data directory).
+- Required training data and resources are stored under the `productnameextractor/nvip_data` folder.
+Please ensure that you have downloaded the `w2v_model_250.bin` from the NVIP Google Drive (in a file called `large files`) as it is required for the NER Model to work.
-  You need to configure the data directory of the project (in the **Environment Variables** and (maybe) `nvip.properties`) to point to this directory.

 ### Environment Variables

-The `env.list` file contains a set of environment variables that the crawler requires in order to run.
+The `env.list` file contains a set of environment variables that the product name extractor requires in order to run.
-Some variables contain default values for if they're not specified, but it is advised to have them configured based on your usage.
+All environment variables contain default values if they're not specified, but it is generally advisable to have them configured to fit your workspace.

 Like stated previously, you can provide these variables when running the application with Docker via the `env.list` file.
 If you want to run it locally without Docker, you'll need to provide the environment variables through whatever tool or IDE you're using.